Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/transpose.md

 ## Code implementation
 <div style="text-align: justify">
-<p>I loop over the rows and columns of the input matrix, keeping a record of
+<p>We loop over the rows and columns of the input matrix, keeping a record of
 the row and column subscript indices.
 The transposed matrix is built up gradually with a set of new rows (each row being the values found in the corresponding column):</p>